Skeptiker87/AuraSofwareChallange1/README.md

 erik.boeckmann@gmail.com

 ### Final (alternative)
-This is an alternative solution for the java challange.
+This is an alternative solution for the java challenge.
-Note that the preffered solution can be found at master: https://github.com/Skeptiker87/AuraSofwareChallange1/tree/master
+Note that the preferred solution can be found at master: https://github.com/Skeptiker87/AuraSofwareChallange1/tree/master

 This solution tries to go an more universal way.

 It's not documented in java file.

-Major differnces:
+Major differences:
 * The JSON isn't clean.
 It needs to hold information for Java-Classes.
 So it's not used in a way, JSON is made for.
 Here it's just used for persisting java objects.
 * JsonMarshalInterface is obsolete.
 * Can handle any Java object, but the object must have a default constructor.
-* With external libraries it could also hanlde java obects which not have a default constructor.
-But external libraries are restricted by the challange. (e.g. see https://www.javaspecialists.eu/archive/Issue175.html for a possible solution)
+* With external libraries it could also handle java objects which not have a default constructor.
+But external libraries are restricted by the challenge. (e.g. see https://www.javaspecialists.eu/archive/Issue175.html for a possible solution)
 * It can handle Collections and Maps.
 * It doesn't need special handling for JSONObject and JSONArray, cause they are treated like any other Java object.
 * It also needs special handling for primitives and for String.